vcz-fr/Meetup-Notes/meetups/ovh-bdx/2019-05-23_CI-CD-Five-million-workers.md

 No tool available at the time could match all of these needs.
 OVH chose to develop its own.
 Enters **CDS**.

+### Continuous Delivery Service

+[100% open source](https://github.com/ovh/cds), developed in Go and Angular.
+Derives from the needs of OVH and CI/CD's litterature.
+It reached the point where CDS currently deploys CDS!

+**Flexibility:** Workflows are a set of conditional pipelines that can be executed algorithmically and connected by hooks with Git, Bitbucket, Webhooks, Kafka and more.
+The conditions can also be applied to stages and jobs.
+You can execute stages for specific environments, for instance.

+All environment variables can be utilized to create conditions, from jobs to entire workflows.
+You could prevent production deployments if it is the last day of the week or the last hour of the day.

+**Scalability:** A "hatchery" has been developed in Go.
+This component, which needs an API token and access to the API, listens for events and responds by generating workers and environments from the jobs prequisites.
+Hatcheries are compatible with numerous execution environments: Kubernetes, Local, OpenStack, VSphere and many more.

+CDS handled a total of 5.7 million workers in 2018.
+This represented 12k containers per day or 3k VMs.
+Currently, it is running more than 3k workflows in approximately 250 projects and has gathered more than 700 users.
+The project also reached 2k stars on GitHub!

+**Autonomy:** You can represent your workflow as a YAML and execute that workflow differently depending on environment variables.
+The YAML specification keeps a strict compatibility with the options exposed in the interface and vice-versa so that all teams are on the same level, feature-wise.

+**Reusability:** In a classic CI/CD solution, jobs and stages can be reused but not entire workflows.
+With CDS, this is not the case thanks to the workflow templates.
+A template change can be globally applied its related children workflows!

 ## Speed up your application delivery workflow
 By Thomas Boni, Solutions Architect @ pikcio.com